-TPF Collaboration with Indiana University Lilly Family School of Philanthropy Generates Generous Scholarship Opportunities to RegionPosted on April 13, 2020 by Joni S. Steinberg, PhD., consultant The Future of the Philanthropic Sector
+TPF Collaboration with Indiana University Lilly Family School of Philanthropy Generates Generous Scholarship Opportunities to RegionPosted on April 13, 2020 by Joni S. Steinberg, PhD., consultant with The Patterson Foundation

 At the height of the Great Recession ten years ago, graduate school applications increased an estimated 5% over the prior year, greatly exceeding prior year application growth rates.
 Many in 2008 found their own professional prospects more limited than expected and decided to rewrite their own stories, investing in themselves by pursuing graduate studies.
 I saw this surge firsthand as a graduate school professor in health administration and public health and believe that those who invested are now with enhanced capacity to strengthen their contributions to people, organizations, and their communities.

 Although our current difficult situation isn’t an exact replay of 2008, this could be a time for creatively reframing thinking from constraints and limitations instead to opportunities.
 As we face these disruptive times, many individuals are redefining how they can personally grow and add value, seeking opportunities to enhance their professional contributions in the philanthropy arena.